-“Welcome Sir.
+“Welcome, Sir.
 We haven’t expected you for another two years.
 Your visit wasn’t properly logged in our system…” The planet’s foreman spoke, his huge grey eyes shimmering with confusion.

-“It is a sudden inspection, of course you will not see me coming.
+“It is a sudden inspection, of course, you will not see me coming.
 This is the way we see the reality of our forces and operations without you jumping in and showing us what you want us to see.
 Show me the troops that guard the planet.”
 I commanded and started walking like I’ve been here many times before and soon the foreman corrected my mistake because I was headed out of the base.

 He led me to the corridors full with weird glowing orbs hanging like grapes on a vine.
 There were soldiers, all of them female and in sterile suits.
 These gals were carefully working with the orbs size of a medium watermelon.
-I tried my best not to look surprised and wonderstruck with the construction that rose few stories high into the ceiling where mist modulated.
+I tried my best not to look surprised and wonderstruck with the construction that rose a few stories high into the ceiling where mist modulated.

-There was another thing for us to teach them, because they couldn’t learn it for themselves.
+There was another thing for us to teach them because they couldn’t learn it for themselves.
 I was to teach them about the soul of a human, the one thing that couldn’t be seen, touched, examined and altered like every organ they harvested from us.

 “No. I’ve seen enough.
 For an eye that knows what to search for, one glance at this facility is enough.
 I see everything is in order.
 Unfortunately, I am running low on time and I need to check on the outer parameter and see the movement of our troops toward the Earth.
 Ugh, an awful place, but rich with water.”
 I shook my head and foreman smiled at me.

 Just when he turned around to lead the way, I stuck a syringe in one of the veins that ran on the floor.
-With a smile I started following him and hoped I would not need to return to this place.
+With a smile, I started following him and hoped I would not need to return to this place.

 I plagued their facility with something that has a long incubation period, just enough for their soldiers to grow up, board the battleships and reach Earth where all of them will just fall dead and give us weapons to advance against the invaders.

-After the initial panic attack have passed, the solitude of the spaceship came for me.
+After the initial panic attack has passed, the solitude of the spaceship came for me.
 Blood started coming in my face and cold sweat took over my forehead.
 I could feel my heart trying to get out, escape the thoughts that were spinning in a tornado.

-I felt guilt for what I’ve done and nothing could convince me it was a good deed.
+I felt guilty for what I’ve done and nothing could convince me it was a good deed.
 With a needle in my hand, I looked at that thin piece of metal and wondered “How something so small can annihilate a planet?”